hernii8/indoven-backend-challenge/README.md

 # Indoven backend challenge

 This is the solution proposed for the backend coding challenge from Indoven for the role of backend engineer.
-You can check the requirements of the challenge [here] (https://github.com/idoven/backend-challenge/blob/main/README.md).
+You can check the requirements of the challenge [here](https://github.com/idoven/backend-challenge/blob/main/README.md).

 ## Install